-!
+(!)
 You must stay within 2 hours drive to 24-hour emergency medical care for the first 3 or 4 days of the process.
 You need to be able to access a doctor, hospital or one of our clinics until the process is complete.

-Do not travel overseas until we have confirmed the abortion is complete.
+Do not travel overseas until we have confirmed the abortion is complete , which may be several weeks after treatment.